The whole "feeds & speeds" topic is arguably the most daunting part of learning CNC.

 "Climb" milling is when the direction of the endmill movement is such that the cutting edges bite from the outside to the inside of the material.
 In that situation, a cutting edge first bites a large chunk of material (blue position), and as the endmill rotates and moves to the right at feedrate F, the cut gets thinner, until the tooth has nothing left to cut (purple position).
-The resulting chip (in green) has a similar shape than in conventional milling, and again the max thickness of the chip is the chipload.
+The resulting chip (in green) has a similar shape to that in conventional milling, and again the max thickness of the chip is the chipload.

 So why does chipload matter so much ?

 A large chipload requires a lot of router torque and machine rigidity, and each endmill has recommended chipload limits from the manufacturer anyway (i.e. there's always a limit to the size of the bite you can take, whether you're a squirrel or a white shark).

 A too small chipload is actually worse: since the cutting edges are not infinitely sharp, at some point instead of slicing into the material, the cutting edges will mostly rub against the surface, and then "heat happens" and this is very bad for the quality of the cut and for tool life.
 In CNC, rubbing is the enemy.

 So this is a Goldilocks situation: the chipload must be high enough to avoid rubbing and overheating of the endmill, and small enough to be within the torque/rigidity limits of the machine and the endmill's rated maximums.